souravk29004/J1/README.md

 # Java
-This is a repository where i upload everything that I've learned in JAVA
+This is a repository where i upload everything that I've learned in JAVA.